HarveyBates/Open-JIP/README.md

 ##### Method 1 (New users)

 New users should naviage to the [releases](https://github.com/HarveyBates/Open-JIP/releases) page to find the most recent (and stable) version of the device.
-You can download the latest release as a `.zip` file and this will contain all you need to get the device up and running.
+You can download the latest release as a `.zip` file and this will contain all the files you need to get the device up and running.

 ##### Method 2 (Experinced users / collaborators)